camunda/camunda-docs/docs/components/best-practices/management/doing-a-proper-poc.md

 ### Planning the technical environment

-:::caution Camunda Cloud
+:::caution Camunda Platform 8
-This best practice targets Camunda Cloud.
+This best practice targets Camunda Platform 8.
 If you want to run a POC with Camuna Platform 7, visit [deciding about your Camunda Platform 7 stack](../../architecture/deciding-about-your-stack-c7/).
 :::

 Make the necessary technological choices.
-Typically, POCs *run on Camunda Cloud SaaS* unless your goal is to validate that Camunda Cloud runs in your Kubernetes environment in a self-managed fashion.
+Typically, POCs *run on Camunda Platform 8 SaaS* unless your goal is to validate that Camunda Platform 8 runs in your Kubernetes environment in a self-managed fashion.
 A simple test account is often sufficient, unless your goal is to do load or performance tests, for which you need bigger clusters.
 Reach out to us in such cases.

 To access *third party systems* during your POC, set up proper test systems for those and verify that they are usable.